View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 you are

-Using regular expressions to create subscription filters is supported.
+Using regular expressions in filter patterns is supported.
 For these filters, there is a quotas of quota of two regular expression patterns within a single filter pattern.
 There is also a quota of five regular expression patterns per log group.
-For more information about using regular expressions in subscription filters, see Filter pattern syntax for metric filters, subscription filters, filter log events, and Live Tail.
+For more information about using regular expressions in filter patterns, see Filter pattern syntax for metric filters, subscription filters, filter log events, and Live Tail.

 permission.